 The best thing about stir-fry dishes is that they are so versatile and leave you so much freedom to add or subtract.
 In this ginger chicken stir-fry, you can use less ginger if you want or add a bit more.
 I love the crisp ginger so I add more and remove the extra for garnish.
 You can also add lemongrass, Chinese parsley, or dill

 Yes, beef is very popular in stir-fry recipes.
-You can even try thinly sliced pork, chopped sausages.
-Also, fish and seafood is always a great addition on its own or alongside the meat in a stir-fry.
-Asian cooking uses pork and seafood in stir-fry dishes very successfully.
+You can even try thinly sliced pork and chopped sausages.
+Also, fish and seafood are always a great addition on their own or alongside the meat in a stir-fry.
+Asian cooking uses pork and seafood in stir-fried dishes very successfully.

 Did you enjoy this recipe?
 Please ⭐️⭐️⭐️⭐️⭐️ it.